 Improving Page Experience with LiteSpeed

 While it seems like something too subjective to measure, there are actually some metrics that go a long way towards quantifying page experience.
 Across the web, page experience is considered good when the page loads quickly, is responsive to user input, and is visually stable.
-These aspects can be measured through a series of new metrics known as the “Core Web Vitals.”
+These aspects can be measured through a series of metrics known as the “Core Web Vitals.”

 Today we will talk about these vital measurements, and give you tips to ensure your WordPress pages are delivering the optimal visitor experience.